Something is rotten in the current art systems. So we think it’s time to start thinking about things.

 (See Ashby’s Law of requisite variety and Heinz von Foerster’s ethical imperative)

-- Experiment and listen sincerely to others.
+- Listen sincerely and empathically to others.

 - Fail fast, fail forward.